everping/whitehat-grand-prix-2017/README.md

 ## General
-This repository store source code, deployment scripts are used for Challenge Web 500 - [WhiteHat Grand Prix 2017](https://ctftime.org/event/543) (a hacking contest).
+This repository stores source code, deployment scripts are used for Challenge Web 500 - [WhiteHat Grand Prix 2017](https://ctftime.org/event/543) (a hacking contest).

 ### About ideas of the challenge
 The challenge has two parts: